afiqharith/social-distancing-violation-system/README.md

 # Social Distance Violation Detection (SoDV) using pre-trained YOLOv3 model ![SoDV](https://img.shields.io/badge/Build-v1.1-BLUE) [![GPLv3](https://img.shields.io/badge/License-GPLv3-blue)](https://perso.crans.org/besson/LICENSE.html)

 The initial idea of this project is to use MobileNet SSD with Caffe implementation as the person detection algorithm.
 After finished my [Final Year Project](https://github.com/afiqharith/Social-Distancing-and-Safety-Violation-Alert-ROI-MobileNetSSD-FYP 'Build v1.0 passing') in July 2020, I decided to further improve the detection algorithm by using YOLOv3 to improve the accuracy.
-This project was proposed to be submitted to Malaysia Technology Expo (MTE) Special Edition 2020 under Universiti Teknologi MARA.
+This project was proposed to be submitted to Malaysia Technology Expo (MTE) Special Edition 2020 under Faculty of Electrical Engineering of Universiti Teknologi MARA.
 </br>

 _💻 Install the dependencies on command line:_